 Kate L. Ganski is Interim Assistant Director of Libraries for User Services at the University of Wisconsin- Milwaukee, where she is responsible for casting the vision and developing goals and metrics for library services contributing to the campus goals of graduating successful students, producing excellent research, and engaging the community.
 She also coordinates the information literacy instruction program, which includes training and professional development for librarians and interns.
 Kate holds a Master’s in Library Science from Southern Connecticut State University.

 Samantha Godbey is Education Librarian at the University of Nevada, Las Vegas, where she is liaison to the College of Education and Department of Psychology.
 In this role, she has worked directly with faculty to integrate research-based assignments and information literacy concepts into their courses.
-Samantha’s research focuses on the Framework as well as information literacy instruction and assessment, and she is co-editor of the forthcoming Disciplinary Applications of Information Literacy Threshold Concepts (ACRL, 2017).
+Samantha’s research focuses on the Framework as well as information literacy instruction and assessment, and she is co-editor of Disciplinary Applications of Information Literacy Threshold Concepts (ACRL, 2017).
 She holds a Master of Library and Information Science from San Jose State University and a Master of Arts in Education from the University of California at Berkeley.

 Brittney Johnson is Head of Library Instruction at St. Edward’s University in Austin, Texas, where she develops curriculum for and coordinates the Digital Foundations Certificate Program.
 In her most recent work at St. Edward’s University, Brittney developed programmatic curriculum for information literacy and leads the library instruction team in implementing the curriculum.
 Brittney also collaborates with the First-Year Writing program to develop integrated models of teaching research and writing that center around shared threshold concepts of information literacy and writing studies, and she teaches the senior-level Capstone course at St. Edward’s University, both online and face-to-face.
 She holds a Master of Science in Cognitive Science from Rensselaer Polytechnic Institute and a Master in the Art of Teaching in Education from the University of Alaska - Southeast.
 Along with Andrea Baer and Lindsay Matts-Benson, Brittney co-designed this workshop curriculum.